 What do we do?

-We have created and compiled learning resources that are simple, informative and designed for someone with a few minutes here and there.
-They are geared towards medical students, residents, and early-career MDs to help them in their unique situations.
+On our website, we have created and compiled learning resources that are simple, informative and designed for someone with a few minutes here and there.
 Scrolling through our blog posts for topics relevant to you is a great place to start.
 Or just head to our Topics page.

 In addition to this website, we also give educational talks at med schools, residency programs, faculty groups, grand rounds, professional societies, etc. We have given roughly 50 presentations to approximately 3500 MDs over the past 3 years.

 Why do we do it?

-We took on the massive amount of debt needed to get through medical school.
-We stood in the OR retracting until our arms shook.
-We lived on a resident's salary.
+We took on the massive amount of debt.
+We retracted in the OR until our arms shook.
+We've lived and cried on a resident's salary.

-We have been through it with you and we realized something you have probably also realized: Physician salaries are stagnant, while tuition and medical debt is increasing.
-Physician morale seems to be lower than ever, stress higher and the truth is that financial considerations can strongly influence job satisfaction and morale.
+We have been through it too and we realized something you have probably also realized (or will soon realize): Physician salaries are stagnant, while tuition and medical debt is soaring.
+Physician morale seems to be lower than ever and stress higher.
+The truth is that financial considerations can strongly influence job satisfaction and morale.

 Financial literacy is necessary to maximize the financial benefits of your career.
-The happier you are with your job, the better it will be for you and your family.
-And just as importantly, the better off for your patients!
+The happier you are with your job, the better it will be for you, your family, and also importantly, your patients!

-We want to give you an (almost) unbiased look at your finances as a medical professional so that you will be a little less stressed out and actually be able to do what you like to do (even if that happens to be pre-rounding at 5am).
+We want to give you unbiased resources and advice, so that you can be focused in your job and free to do what you like (even if that happens to be pre-rounding at 5am).

 Our official Purpose Statement

-DOCTORED MONEY seeks to provide clear, understandable, minimally-biased education on financial topics for medical students and physicians, focusing on those early in their career.
+DOCTORED MONEY seeks to provide clear, understandable, unbiased education on financial topics for medical students and early-career physicians.
 We believe that improved financial literacy will increase physician well-being and job satisfaction, which will in turn lead to better patient care.